 The next step is to decide on which features to keep and which features to cut.
 Scoping is about tradeoffs.
 Each potential feature has an expected cost, utility, and interplay with other features.
 These tradeoffs should be difficult as they decide what the product will be.
 And iteration does not preclude planning.

 When features are fleshed out and scoped in it is finally time to build.
 At this point there should be no fundamental questions unanswered or important thoughts unsaid.
 If there are split opinions it is time to disagree and commit.
 Any feature of uncertain scope should be pushed for re-planning in the next iteration.
-Plan more, code less, and always know where you’re going.
+Plan more, code less, and remember where you’re going.